-This mission is accomplished through the direct provision of traditional law enforcement and emergency services, and the design and delivery of proactive educational, outreach and crime prevention programs for a broad and diverse campus community.
+This mission is accomplished through the direct provision of traditional law enforcement and emergency services, and the design and delivery of proactive educational, outreach and crime prevention

 The UCF Police Department maintains excellent working relationships with local law enforcement agencies, including but not limited to Orange County Sheriff's Office, Seminole County Sheriff's Office, Orlando Police Department, Oviedo Police Department, Florida Highway Patrol and the Florida Department of Law Enforcement.
-The UCF Police Department also has legal agreements with neighboring law enforcement agencies to help accomplish this mission.
-Criminal activity at off campus locations involving student organizations officially recognized by UCF are monitored and recorded through local law enforcement agencies.
+The UCF Police Department also has legal agreements with neighboring law enforcement agencies to render voluntary cooperation and assistance of a routine law enforcement nature across jurisdictional lines.
+This assistance may address any violation of any Florida Statute, including but not limited to investigation, back up services, inter-agency task forces, and/or joint investigations to help accomplish this mission.